 Thanks to the great variety of its territory – rich in art, nature and good food - tourists who want to explore the Province of Perugia can choose from amongst a wide range of activities.

-Those who love contact with nature can choose from amongst a wide range of activities thanks to the great natural heritage of this region: hang-gliding from Mount Subasio, hiking, cycling, nordic skiing, mountain biking, equestrian tourism or fishing.
-The more skilful excursionists will find on Mount Cucco several routes to explore its underground caves.
+Those who love contact with nature can choose from amongst a wide range of activities thanks to the great natural heritage of Umbria: hang-gliding from Mt.
+Subasio, hiking in the Monte Subasio Natural Park, cycling, nordic skiing, mountain biking, cycle tourism, horseback riding or fishing.
+The more skillful excursionists will find on Monte Cucco several routes to explore its underground caves.

-In the Lake Trasimeno Park, set among the Umbrian hills, it is possible to follow bicycling, walking or horse-riding itineraries, in order to discover the hills surrounding the lake and the towns overlooking it.
-This is a great way of enjoying the territory from the environmental point of view, while getting to know also the history and the traditions of the towns surrounding the lake.
+In the Park of Lake Trasimeno, set among the Umbrian hills, it is possible to follow cycling, walking or equestrian itineraries, in order to discover the hills surrounding the lake and the towns overlooking it.

 Thermal baths are another pleasant way of experiencing this territory, in a land dominated by green hills and wild woods.
 The thermal baths of Fontecchio, near Città di Castello, have been valued since the time of Pliny the Younger, while the thermal baths of San Faustino, near Massa Martana, with their waters gushing out from between the Martani Mounts and the Mounts of Todi, are surrounded by the vibrant green characterising the area.
 The Province of Perugia is also home to the Terme Francescane in Spello, whose thermal waters gush to the surface in the middle of the thermal complex, and the thermal baths of Santo Raggio in Assisi, where the tourist can enjoy, in addition to the modern spa, even some interesting archaeological traces from the Roman Period.